UnperishedFoods/eonkube/README.md

 # eonkube
-KubeJS for the Eon project
-:)
+le kubejs by unperishedfoods, professorlouie2, and boxpatata

- by the homies for the homies
+by les homies for les homies